isomerpages/govtech-ndi-faq/_security/Singpass Face Verification/How does it work?.md

 or when for your protection, Singpass needs to confirm it is you logging in.
 This is an additional safeguard against unauthorised access to your Singpass account or services that require Singpass login.</p>
+<p>The steps for additional security verification are as set out:</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="5 steps on how to use Singpass Face Verification" src="/images/sfv_how_to.png">